 Over the years, references to the Dalai Lama’s involvement with Shōkō Asahara became a permanent fixture in critical, or even biased and hostile, denunciations of some strong religious and political views he holds—specifically his tenacious repudiation of the worship of an obscure Tibetan deity.
 While the fact that the Dalai Lama met Asahara is widely reported, its effect on the Tibetan community in Japan and India and the transparent attempts at a cover-up by his spokesmen eludes most observers.
 The scattershot contemporaneous reporting later led reporters to frame their accounts with simplistic variations on ‘he that toucheth pitch shall be defiled.’91

 In 2009, reporters Tilman Müller and Janis Vougioukas of the German magazine Stern ventured to investigate matters in Dharamsala—nicknamed ‘Little Lhasa’, after Tibet’s capital.
 They met with the reputed Tibetan critics Lhasang Tsering and Jamyang Norbu:

 “His Holiness lives as if he’s in a bubble, without contact with the outside world,” says the longtime activist Lhasang Tsering, who now runs a bookstore in Little Lhasa.
 “Religion and politics should finally be separated.”
 Jamyang Norbu also demands this.
 “The Dalai Lama is not a bad person,” says the former editor-in-chief of the discontinued newspaper “Mang-Tso”, “but he is beginning to stand in the way of our development.”
 And adds: “We have no democracy.
 Much is even worse today than in 1959.
-In the old days there were three centers of political violence: the Dalai Lama, the monasteries and the nobles.”
-Today the Dalai Lama is the only leader left.
-92
+In the old days there were three centers of political power: the Dalai Lama, the monasteries and the nobles.”
+Today the Dalai Lama is the only leader left.92

 It’s Not About Him